 3. Let loose at the Tamworth Regional Playground

 The Tamworth Regional Playground in Bicentennial Park boasts sand pits, zip lines, tunnel slides, and climbing structures, as well as a splash pad wet zone and a soft fall area just for little ones, and you can grab a coffee and relax at the adjacent Hopscotch Restaurant and Bar.

 Tamworth Marsupial Park combines a hands-on wildlife experience with an Adventure Playground designed by the local kids.
 The playground is divided into an area for under 5s and an older children’s area (with a native animal theme throughout) with free BBQs, perfect for a picnic.

 You can hand-feed kangaroos, get up close to native birds in the free-flight aviary, and explore the nearby botanical gardens.

 Explore the magnificent Cockburn Ranges on scenic horse rides with Kootingal Horse Riding Adventures.
 They cater to all experience levels and also offer pony rides for younger children.

 5. Bunk down at family-friendly accommodation

-Tamworth has a great selection of accommodation, and when it comes to family- friendly options, the tranquil setting of Paradise Tourist Park, on the Peel River, ticks all the right boxes.
-With accommodation to suit all budgets and style of travellers – powered caravan sites, cabins and luxury villas – plus a playground, swimming pool and recreation hall, Paradise Tourist Park is just a short walk from Tamworth city centre.
+Tamworth has a great selection of accommodations, and when it comes to family-friendly options, the tranquil setting of Paradise Tourist Park, on the Peel River, ticks all the right boxes.
+With accommodation to suit all budgets and style of travellers – powered caravan sites, cabins, and luxury villas – plus a playground, swimming pool, and recreation hall, Paradise Tourist Park is just a short walk from Tamworth city centre.